cybercuisine/CollectFullArchiveTweets/README.md

 - "datapath" defines directory collected data will be stored.
 - "query_params" details: https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query
   - If you want to add elements to "query_params", you need to customize the variable "columns" and the function "json2df"
-- If you use APIs other than academic research, change the variables "search_url" for your API.
+- If you use API other than academic research, change the variables "search_url" for your API.

 # Citations
 https://github.com/twitterdev/Twitter-API-v2-sample-code/blob/main/Full-Archive-Search/full-archive-search.py